-– ICT is an everyday part of people’s lives and schools are making increasing use of new technology.
+ICT is an everyday part of people’s lives and schools are making increasing use of technology.

-– Children should ideally only add on social media sites people they know and trust in real life.
+- Children should ideally only add people on social media platforms those they know and trust in real life.

 - Some predatory paedophiles can convincingly pose as another teenager and may spend months or years ‘grooming’ the victim until they meet face to face.

 - Children must always be accompanied by an adult if meeting an online friend in person.

 - Don’t ban children from these sites; they will just use them at friends’ houses or on their phone, personal media player or hand-held games console.

 - Take an interest and suggest they add you as a friend so you can keep an eye on them when they are using these sites.